 (Don't refresh your browser, the above image is a joke to make a point)

 So what do you do with this information?
 Am I saying nobody should ever eat plants?
 No. Some people can eat veggies, fruits, grains, nuts, and beans all day long and be fine.
 The point I would like to drive home is that you shouldn’t be led to believe that you need these things to be healthy, and they might actually be harming you.
 How do you know?
 Make a list of everything that isn’t optimal about your body, and be specific.
 Examples to get you thinking on the right track:

 Bristol stool chart rating of 6, bowel movements sometimes painful

 Gas multiple times per day

 Trouble staying asleep at night

 Next, try removing veggies, fruits, grains, and nuts (and vegetable/seed oils, which are one of the worst inventions in human history) for two weeks.
 Replace the lost calories from the whole animal.
 This includes things like:

 Fatty meats (rib eyes, 80/20 grass-fed ground beef, chicken thighs, bacon, pork belly, carnitas, grass-fed hot dogs, etc)

-Vegetable free Bone Broth (most bone broth is made with vegetables with the bones, the anti-nutrients will stay in the broth and can defeat the purpose if you are sensitive).
+Vegetable-free Bone Broth (most bone broth is made with vegetables with bones, the anti-nutrients will stay in the broth and can defeat the purpose if you are sensitive).

 After two weeks, run down your checklist again.
 Did you notice improvements?
 If so, why go back?
 If not, maybe you’re fine eating plants if you want them.